discover eboy, the 90s net art collective that inspired comme des garçons

 Pixerama, San Francisco, copyright eBoy

 For her spring/summer 18 Comme des Garçons collection, Rei Kawakubo re-appropriated ten works of art, from Old Masters and contemporary artists, to create modern mosaic prints.
 She called the collaborations "multidimensional graffiti" and imposed the designs on her avant-garde dresses.
 Look twelve, a coat dress with enormous sculptural sleeves, featured a black-and-white digital drawing by the illustrator Stefan Marx that formed a sky-like cartoonish dome over a simulated London.
-The city, as seen on the dress, was drawn digitally, over the last decade, in engrossing and colourful detail using more than a million pixels by the German Internet art collective eBoy.
+The city, as seen on the dress, was drawn digitally, over the last decade, in engrossing and colorful detail using more than a million pixels by the German Internet art collective eBoy.

 "We were very touched to work with one of the most fascinating brands out today," says Kai Vermehr, a member of the collective.
 "They seemed to appreciate what we do," adds Steffen Sauerteig, another member.
 It was eBoy's second collaboration with the Japanese fashion house.
 In 2012 eBoy, which also includes Svend Smital, collaborated with Comme des Garçons to create a huge scarf featuring a 2D pixel cityscape rendering -- what eBoy calls "pixoramas" -- of Paris.
 "From a distance, our work almost has an organic living quality, similar to a pattern, but [is] still unique and non-repetitive," says Vermehr of why it works well with the brand.
 "But it really is how Comme des Garçons worked with the art, and how they combined it with Stefan Marx's work, and the cut, that makes the garment so beautiful."